 Today sees the end of my month-long Capital Numbers project, an attempt to list as many interesting number-based London-related facts as I possibly could.
 I was intending only to go from 1 to 30 but, as you can see, I got rather carried away and went up to 33 instead (mainly because there were still some really good facts around that I hadn't used yet).
 It's been frustrating trying to find something interesting for every number, sometimes desperately so.
 Thanks for your help if you contributed any of the facts that I used.
 It's been intriguing to discover how much more interesting some numbers are than others (17 is far more interesting than 18, for example, and 25 beats 24 by miles too).
 It's also been pretty challenging to link all these facts to other London-based websites, just to make the list hyper-dimensionally interesting, so I hope you've managed to click on a lot of those as well.

 I've decided that all this effort throughout the month deserves to be commemorated in some way, so I've assembled all the facts onto their very own Capital Numbers website.
-You can click here (or on any of the other links in this post) to find your way in.
+You can click here to find your way in.
 There's also a new link at the top of my sidebar to the right.
 As a bonus for website readers I've gone a bit further than 33 on one of the pages, just to use up a few more ideas that wouldn't fit on this page, and I've finally managed to find another vaguely interesting fact about the nigh-impossible number 18 too.
 I hope you enjoy all of it.
 And I shall look forward to having a rest in July, from all the numbers at least.